Gonzih/presentation-tool/PRESENTATION.md

 # Testing

 * ~~cemerick/clojurescript.test~~ cljs.test
-* focus on function testing
+* focus on functional testing
 * no tests for components (feels like view testing)

 <!--slide-->